Francesca Thyssen-Bornemisza defends the role of art as an agent of change for sustainability at IE University

 Francesca Thyssen-Bornemisza has also asked students how they see the future of art and what its purpose should be over the next decade, encouraging them to lead the change towards a more sustainable world.

 ‘Education for Sustainability’ reflects IE University’s commitment to education as the driving force for change in the economy and society.
-IE University experts are taking part in a series of conferences on campus and on the panels of the official program of the UN COP25 Climate Summit in Madrid.
+IE University experts are taking part in a series of conferences and on the panels of the official program of the UN COP25 Climate Summit in Madrid.